meag/workload/README.md

   - [ ] r_gpu_particles/r_gpu_lighting etc - do vulkan first
 - [ ] Vulkan
   - [ ] This is further forward but a slog at the moment until all the scaffolding is done
+  - [x] Re-write brushmodel rendering to get rid of gpu_shader5 stuff that is now disabled
+  - [ ] Multiple lightmap contexts, one context per texture (only worldmodels updated)
+  - [ ] Support bindless texture extension & use that when rendering brushmodels instead

 ### Server browser/interface re-write